 One note: this tour does not include a guide at the site or lunch, but you can upgrade your tour to include either.
 However, admission into Chichén Itzá itself is included in the cost.

 Cancun Tour #3 – Chichén Itzá Day Trip from Cancun

-Another awesome group day tour from Cancun, this 12-hour tour includes hotel pickup in Cancun, a bilingual guide to lead you through the site, plenty of water, a walking tour of nearby Valladolid, and a stop at the Ik Kil Cenote.
+Another awesome group tour to Chichen Itza from Cancun, this 12-hour tour includes hotel pickup in Cancun, a bilingual guide to lead you through the site, plenty of water, a walking tour of nearby colonial city of Valladolid, and a stop at the Ik Kil Cenote.

-Speaking of which, what makes this tour unique is that they’ll take you to Ik Kil Cenote before you get to Chichen Itza, meaning you can visit the cenote with almost no crowds, and feel refreshed during your time at the ruins.
+Speaking of which, what makes this tour unique is that they’ll take you to Ik Kil Cenote before you get to Chichen Itza, meaning you can visit the cenote with almost no crowds, and feel refreshed during your time at the archaeological site.